zkingboos/heroku-deploy/README.md

 </div>

 <br/>
-Learn how to deploy your applications to heroku platform with base example with procfile worker and web to dyno types
+Learn how to deploy your applications to heroku platform with base example procfile worker and web dyno types

 ## Dyno types
 * [Web](https://github.com/zkingboos/heroku-deploy/tree/web-deploy)